bardsley/merseysidelatinfestival/README.md

 - [x] generate price file dynamically and commit to git
 - [x] create a dev DB
 - [x] fix full pass access in stripe
-- [ ] Send preference with wrong email and ticket should give an error
-- [ ] Rename preferences function to ticket_information
-- [ ] Add CloudWatch to check for Lambda errors and timeouts

 **Thinking these might be on the wrong list because I don't remeber what they're for**
 - [ ] Cutoff meal preferences